 Give a child access to a whole new world

-With only one hour per week, you can help end the childhood literacy crisis.
+With just one hour a week, you can help end the childhood literacy crisis.
+As a reading volunteer or volunteer tutor, your presence matters.

 Your Time Makes a Difference